- Combined contraceptive pill

 - You have heart disease or fluctuations in your heart's rhythm

-Talk to your doctor before you begin taking Rigevidon if you have any of the following conditions:
+Talk to your doctor before you begin taking Rigevidon if:

 - You have sickle cell anaemia